jonathanconway/react-router-wizard/README.md

 # react-wizard

 A React container for assembling components into a wizard interface.
+Works with [`react-router`](https://github.com/ReactTraining/react-router).

 Install with npm.